masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ```

-The getter is a method, which means that the default
+The getter method can be [overloaded](06-functions.md#Overloading).
+This allows
-[overloading](06-functions.md#Overloading) applies.
-This allows to customize by
+to customize by return type:
-return type:

 ```
 type showcase = (